edge-cloud/www.edge-cloud.net/_posts/2013-12-12-openstack-vsphere-nsx.md

   - OpenStack
   - VMware
 ---
-In a previous post I have already written about <a href="https://www.edge-cloud.net/2013/09/04/physical-networks-for-vmware-nsx/" title="Physical networks for VMware NSX" target="_blank">Physical networks for VMware NSX</a>.
+In a previous post I have already written about [Physical networks for VMware NSX](https://www.edge-cloud.net/2013/09/04/physical-networks-for-vmware-nsx/).
 Now it's time to put everything together and showcase you how VMware vSphere, VMware NSX and OpenStack come together for a cloud with network virtualization via overlay networks.

 As this includes quite a few steps, I'll split the posts into a series with this one serving as the introduction.

 ### Goal

-The goal of this series will be to deploy an OpenStack cloud that leverages VMware vSphere &#8211; along with its well-known enterprise-class benefits such as VMotion &#8211; as the underlying Hypervisor.
+The goal of this series will be to deploy an OpenStack cloud that leverages VMware vSphere - along with its well-known enterprise-class benefits such as VMotion - as the underlying Hypervisor.
 In addition, network virtualization within OpenStack will be provided via VMware NSX as a Neutron plugin.
 This allows the creation of virtual networks within OpenStack that consist of L2 segments and can be interconnected via L3 to each other or the outside world (See Figure 1).

 <div id="attachment_1095" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/02/VOVA+ESXi+NSX.png" alt="Figure 1: Logical Setup of an OpenStack cloud, leveraging VMware vSphere and VMware NSX." width="600" height="406" class="size-full wp-image-1095" srcset="/content/uploads/2014/02/VOVA+ESXi+NSX.png 600w, /content/uploads/2014/02/VOVA+ESXi+NSX-360x243.png 360w, /content/uploads/2014/02/VOVA+ESXi+NSX-1x1.png 1w" sizes="(max-width: 600px) 100vw, 600px" />